eclipse-sumo/sumo/docs/web/docs/NETGENERATE.md

 ## Options

-You may use a XML schema definition file for setting up a NETGENERATE
+You may use a XML schema definition file for setting up a netgenerate
 configuration:
 [netgenerateConfiguration.xsd](http://sumo.dlr.de/xsd/netgenerateConfiguration.xsd).